22 Interesting Facts About Kuwait

 Interesting facts about Kuwait

-1. Kuwait is a tiny country in the Middle East and Asia bordering Saudi Arabia, Iraq and Iran.
+1. Kuwait is a tiny country in the Middle East, a region of Western Asia, bordering Iraq and Saudi Arabia, with a coastline along the Persian Gulf.

 2. Kuwait is the sixth-richest country in the Middle East and North Africa when measured by GDP per capita based on purchasing power parity (PPP).
 It is the 39th richest country in the world.